Game of Thrones Had Secret Celebrity Cameos in the Season 8 Premiere

 HBO

 Not even Game of Thrones is immune the celebrity cameo.
-There was Ed Sheeran, Sigur Rós, Coldplay's Will Champion, Snow Patrol's Gary Lightbody, Of Monsters and Men and now…Rob McElhenney.
+There was Ed Sheeran, Sigur Rós, Coldplay's Will Champion, Snow Patrol's Gary Lightbody and Of Monsters and Men in earlier episodes, and now…Rob McElhenney.
 Yep, that Rob McElhenney, the creator and star of It's Always Sunny in Philadelphia.

 Warning, spoilers follow.